amerywu/ikodaML/README.md

 - The pipeline allows for recursion, with different analysis instructions provided to the overall dataset and the subsets.
 - Developing new steps in the pipeline is highly encapsulated and almost trivial.

+#### ikodaML is not intended for open sharing.
+Hence, documentation is limited.
+Nonetheless, A brief <a href="https://amerywu.github.io/ikodaML/scaladoc/index.html#package">API</a> is available